Jordancjb/WaterReminder/README.md

 2. Extract the zip file
 3. Keep the .exe and the .pck file in the same folder.

-You can now run the .exe file and use the app
+You can now run the .exe file and use the app.

 (Note: I did not pay for a codesign, Windows will block the app from running.
 To run it click "More info" > "Run Anyway")